zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/debugging-crashes/index.md

 ## 1. Creating a crash

-Crashes can happen for a variety of reasons, some of the most common are segv (segmentation faults), UAF (use after free) and CHECKs.
+Crashes can happen for a variety of reasons, some of the most common are segv (segmentation faults), UAF (use after free) and CHECKKs.
 Today we will debug a crash caused by a CHECK but the same principles can be applied to debugging any crash.
-There are two primary types of CHECKs: 1) CHECK: will cause a crash both in both development and production environments.
+There are two primary types of CHECKKs: 1) CHECK: will cause a crash both in both development and production environments.
 2) DCHECK will cause a crash in development environments but in production it becomes a no-op instead.
 By default DCHECKS are enabled in your builds.
 To create a crash, we will insert a